evanbergeron/thon/README.md

 ```
 binds the name `x` in the expression following the `in` keyword.

-## parametric polymorphism
+## polymorphism

-Parametric polymorphism lets us reuse code you wrote for many
+Polymorphism lets us reuse code you wrote for many different types,
-different types, with the guarantee that the code will behave the
-same for all types.
+with the guarantee that the code will behave the same for all types.

 ```
 poly t -> \ x : t -> x